maxnitze/fomeja/implementations/koselleck/README.md

 ### Scheduling

 The Scheduling problem describes the situation that you have different tasks need to be done by employees.
-Is there a scheduling for theses tasks and employees with the result that two different tasks just overlap if they are done by different employees.
+The question is if there is a scheduling for theses tasks and employees with the result that two different tasks just overlap if they are done by different employees.

 In extension one can define skills needed for the specific tasks and accept only employees to do the tasks who have those skills.